 Three years on, on a frosty winter’s morning, Marion woke and told her partner she was going to become a famous writer.
 He laughed.
 After all, she was a cattle and pig farmer!

 But the dream had begun.
 The bug caught.

 For the next two years, between hectic farm work, Marion Day taught herself to write.
 Then in 2010 a huge life change was made to come and live in the beautiful Marlborough Sounds.
 Here she began full-time writing.

-Marion’s year has been busy.
-Kōwhai Kids, her new children’s nature series picture book is due 2019.
-She’s also writing Passion - Living, Feasting and Writing in the Deep Marlborough Sounds.
+2019 was a busy year for Marion.
+Kōwhai Kids, her new children’s nature series picture, was released.
+Also Passion - Living, Feasting and Writing in the Deep Marlborough Sounds.
 A large book including photographic plates, nature, recipes, hunter-gatherer, community, short story, poetry and diary entries.

 Marion is a member of: